ereteog/covid19-kb/README.md

 3 paper formats are available: `abstract` (default), `full-text`, `raw-doc`.

+### Get paper from id
-Having a paper id you can direct retrieve it, with the desired format:
+Having a paper id you can directly retrieve it, with the desired format:
 ```
 GET /covid-19/136eb8ca0c1420b21582827d1aaf78a8cd7082f4?format=raw-doc
 ```

+### Related terms
-Finally we propose to retrieve terms than are highly correlated with a given query
+This API proposes to retrieve terms than are highly correlated with a given query For instance:
 ```
 GET /covid-19/related?query=coronavirus&limit=15
 ```
-returns top 15 most correlated terms ordered by similarity score, you will discover different coronavirus related aronyms (`cov`, `hcov`, `bcov`) and also that `mhv`, `229e`, `oc43`, `nl63` and `mers` are other type of human coronaviruses:
+Returns top 15 terms most correlated to `coronavirus` query.
+The result are ordered by similarity score.
+If you look at following result you can notice terms referring to different coronavirus type aronyms (`cov`, `hcov`, `bcov`), and also other human coronavirus referenced like `mhv`, `229e`, `oc43`, `nl63` and `mers`:
 ``` javascript
 [
   {